Datacube segmentation via Deep Spectral Clustering: Results: Deep Clustering synthetic datacubes

 We generate a collection of synthetic nebular optical spectra, based on photoionization models run with \texttt{CLOUDY} \cite{Ferland2013THE2R}, withdrawn from the Mexican Million Models database (3MdB) \cite{Morisset2014AVO}.
 We augment the number of models by combining them linearly using random coefficients.
 To create mock spectra starting from these models, we first select relevant emission lines to simulate, based on real data.
 In this case, we create spectra based on observations of the local galaxy M33 obtained with the Multi Unit Spectroscopic Explorer (MUSE) \cite{Bacon_2010}.
 Hence, the selected emission lines are defined in the MUSE wavelength domain.
 Simulated emission lines are modeled with Gaussian profiles, whose fluxes are given by the model line intensities, and whose widths consist of two components: an instrumental width, caused by the finite spectral resolution of the telescope, and a physical one, given by the velocity dispersion in the nebulae, where the latter is chosen randomly from a range of possible values.
 Then, Gaussian noise (with standard deviations based on real data) is added to the spectra.
-Thus, for each model resulting from the linear combination of two of the "original" database models, we can create multiple spectra with different noise and line widths.
+Thus, for each model resulting from the linear combination of two of the ``original'' database models, we can create multiple spectra with different noise levels and line widths.
+This process is based on solid, realistic physical assumptions and includes typical noise distributions and specific instrumental effects, ensuring the resulting spectra are highly realistic.

 Then, we used \texttt{ganX} to create a datacube, using each synthetic signal, and assigning it (arbitrarily) to a colour; the mapping is the following: pure red ($[255,0,0]$) for the HII regions, pure green ($[0, 255,0]$) for the \textit{planetary nebulae} regions, pure blue ($[0,0,255]$) for the \textit{shock} regions.
 The RGB image used as a seed to generate the test datacube is reported in Figure \ref{fig:AstroDataCube}.